Huawei exec's extradition hearing in Canada comes to a close - RFI

 Her arrest in December 2018 during a stopover in Vancouver caused a deep diplomatic rift between Ottawa and Beijing, which has accused Washington of trying to crush its international tech giant Huawei.

-Days later China detained two Canadians, businessman Michael Spavor and former diplomat Michael Kovrig.
+Days later, China detained two Canadians, businessman Michael Spavor and former diplomat Michael Kovrig, in what Western nations have decried as "hostage diplomacy."

 Both were tried in March for espionage -- charges that Canadian Prime Minister Justin Trudeau has said were "trumped up."
 Last week Spavor was sentenced to 11 years in prison as the final arguments in Meng's case got underway.

-Meng's extradition hearing in the last week heard her lawyers reject the US allegations against her, accuse Canadian and US officials of abuse of process and call for her release.
+In a hearing last week, Meng's lawyers rejected the US allegations against her, accused Canadian and US officials of abuse of process and called for her release.

+Defense lawyer Mark Sandler argued this week there was no deceit and no loss or risk of loss to HSBC, telling the court: "We have turned fraud law on its head in this proceeding."

 © 2021 AFP